Santo Domingo Church (Quezon City): Third church (early 17th century)

-Fourth church (1862)
+Fourth church (1862–1863)

 A fourth church of stone and hardwood was built.
 It had wooden arches and wooden posts supporting the roof, thus dividing it into three naves.
 The artistic interior designs were executed under the direction of Father Francisco Gainza.
 The church took two years to build, and its structural soundness made it last for 250 years.
 Initiated by Father Castro, a new façade was planned.
-Flanked by two towers, it was patterned after London’s St Paul's Cathedral, designed by Christopher Wren.
+Flanked by two towers, it was patterned after London's St Paul's Cathedral, designed by Christopher Wren.
 Work on the façade alone lasted almost a year.
-The church was inaugurated on June 15, 1862 with great festivity.
-On June 3, 1863, the Philippines experienced one of the strongest earthquakes in its history, the church ruined by quake of the same intensity as that which hit Manila in 1645.
+The church was inaugurated on June 15, 1862.
+On June 3, 1863, it was destroyed by a strong earthquake which also destroyed the Manila Cathedral, also located in Intramuros.